Valid post-selection inference in Robust Q-learning: Simulation Study

-The nuisance parameters were estimated with super learning implemented in the \texttt{R} package \texttt{SuperLearner} \citep{polleySuperLearnerSuperLearner2019c}.
+The nuisance parameters were estimated with super learning implemented in the \texttt{R} package \texttt{SuperLearner} \citep{polleySuperLearnerSuperLearner2019}.
 We used two different methods for model selection: the least angle regression (LAR) and forward selection (FS) algorithms with a fixed model size of five, both implemented in the \texttt{selectiveInference R} package.
-The SI intervals were then created based on this software package.
-Consequently, we use the conditional-design framework of \Cref{sec:cond} throughout our simulations, as the corresponding polyhedral inference methods that account for the random design have not yet been developed or implemented, to the authors' knowledge.
-The SI methods are used as implemented--we note that heteroskedasticity is generally present in Stage 1, which is unhandled by the current software.
+In our simulations, the LAR results were more favorable to SI than those under FS.
+As such, we focus the conversation by relegating the FS results to \Cref{fig:sim-results-fs} in \Cref{app:sim-results}.
+We use the conditional-design framework of \Cref{sec:cond} throughout our simulations; to our knowledge, the corresponding polyhedral inference methods have not been developed for the case of a random design.
+The SI methods are used as implemented in the aforementioned \texttt{R} package.
+It should be noted that the SI procedure is only known to control FCR for standard lasso-penalized linear models.
+To our knowledge, no results exist establishing the properties of SI in the current setting for either stage due to (i) the need to estimate and account for unknown nuisance functions and (ii) the highly likely presence of heteroskedasticity in the Stage 1 problem, an inferential complication not yet incorporated into current software.
+In contrast, both variations of the UPoSI intervals strongly control FCR through \eqref{eq:uposi-cond-coverage-statements}.

-The results are presented in \Cref{fig:sim-results-lar,fig:sim-results-fs}.
+The results are presented in \Cref{fig:sim-results-lar}.
 We can immediately see that the Naive intervals are quite small compared to the other methods.
 However, they do not control the FCR and are therefore invalid in the presence of selection.
-The SI intervals tend to be larger than the corresponding conditional UPoSI intervals, although there are a few situations in which the SI intervals are smaller on median.
-The SI median interval length may be infinite; to render these situations on the plot, we cap the median lengths at 16 to make visual comparisons possible.
-Finally, the UPoSI intervals strongly control FCR through the more stringent criterion \eqref{eq:uposi-1-cond-coverage-statement,eq:uposi-2-cond-coverage-statement}.
-Of the two variants, the proposed coordinate-wise intervals are smaller and have the same level of control over FCR.
-The UPoSI methods strongly control FCR when used with both the LAR and FS model selection methods.
-The LAR method tends to perform better than the analogous FS SI method in terms of FCR control.
-Our simulation results appear to suggest that the selective intervals for FS are sensitive to the estimated nuisance parameters compared to those associated with LAR.
+The SI intervals tend to be larger than the corresponding conditional UPoSI intervals, although there are a few situations in which the median length of the SI intervals is smaller.
+Importantly, the SI median interval length also may be infinite; in plotting results, we therefore cap the median lengths at 16 to make visual comparisons possible.
+Finally, the UPoSI intervals strongly control FCR.